racket/racket/racket/src/README.txt

    The generated Racket-on-Chez executables will *not* have a "cs" suffix.

-Chez Scheme is not included with Racket sources, but building Racket-on-Chez requires either a "ChezScheme" build checkout within the build directory or at at an alternate location specified by the `--enable-scheme=...` argument to `configure`.
+Chez Scheme is included in a Racket source distribution, but not in the main Racket source repository.
+Building Racket-on-Chez requires either a "ChezScheme" build checkout within the build directory or at at an alternate location specified by the `--enable-scheme=...` argument to `configure`.
+If "--enable-scheme=...` is not specified, then a "ChezScheme" directory is copied if it exists to the build subdirectory, otherwise if must be checked out before configuring into the build directory.

-For now, use the patched version of Chez Scheme at
+Use the patched version of Chez Scheme at

     https://github.com/racket/ChezScheme